Clubs and Organizations

 Registered Independent Student Organizations (RISOs) are independent and self-governed student organizations formed with common interests and activities.
 These organizations, varying from academic, cultural, professional, political, recreational, religious, and service groups, serve the campus and community by providing leadership development opportunities for students.
 In addition, RISOs foster community spirit, civic engagement and social and cultural interaction among all UH West O’ahu students, faculty and staff members.

-A complete list of organizations and detailed information on joining a Registered Independent Student Organization (RISO) is available from the Student Life Coordinator Rouel Velasco (689-2942 or email firstname.lastname@example.org).
+A complete list of organizations and detailed information on joining a Registered Independent Student Organization (RISO) is available from the Coordinator of Student Leadership Development Programs, Rouel Velasco (689-2942 or email firstname.lastname@example.org).

 Start your own RISO!

 Apply online now!
-Any group of six (6) or more students currently enrolled at UH West O’ahu wishing to pursue a common educational, academic, cultural, professional, political, recreational, religious, and service interest may become a RISO by completing the registration application form and constitution and by-laws.
+Any group of six (6) or more students currently enrolled at UH West O’ahu wishing to pursue a common educational, academic, cultural, professional, political, recreational, religious, and service interest may become a RISO by completing the online registration application and constitution and by-laws.
+Refer to pages 7-9 of the RISO Handbook for assistance in drafting your organization’s constitution and bylaws.